 CANNABIDIOL AKA CBD

 CBD, also known as cannabidiol, is a naturally occurring plant compound derived from the cannabis plant.
 CBD is one of over a hundred cannabinoids (cannabis plant chemicals) present in hemp plants.
 While CBD is found in the marijuana plant, it is both completely non-psychoactive (won’t get you high) and legal to buy in its isolated form.
 CBD is a more effective and powerful antioxidant than both vitamin C and vitamin E. It has been shown to help reduce inflammation, and can help minimize the appearance of wrinkles.
-Look for it in Calming CBD Elixir, our potent new face oil that helps reinforce your moisture barrier while fending off signs of aging.

 SODIUM ASCORBYL PHOSPHATE (SAP)